Ruakij/simplelogin-mailcow-bridge/README.md

 - Implements SimpleLogin-compatible API that works with Bitwarden
 - Authenticates users with their existing Mailcow credentials
-- Creates time-limited aliases in Mailcow (configurable validity period)
+- Creates aliases in Mailcow
 - Sophisticated template engine for alias generation with length control
 - Support for SMTP and IMAP authentication methods (IMAP by default)
 - Configurable authentication caching to improve performance